tcklpl/remotevehicle-vehicle/README.md

     }

-then you'll create your callbacks (name them whaterver you want), just be sure that your callback function has one Packet parameter:
+Then you'll create your callbacks (name them whaterver you want), just be sure that your callback function has only one parameter and it's `Packet`:

     #include "Listener.h"
     #include "Packet.h"